We Started our Cybersecurity Internship Program

 Why did you choose Infocyte for an internship?

-As a company founded by military veterans, Infocyte understood what I was brining to the table and put my skills to good use.
+As a company founded by military veterans, Infocyte understood what I was bringing to the table and put my skills to good use.

 Why was your experience at Infocyte valuable?

 While interning with Infocyte, I developed an integration for their threat hunting and incident response platform—specifically our ForeScout CounterACT integration.
 ForeScout is a publicly traded company, so being involved with the development of this integration was a huge plus.
 Not to mention, during interviews I got to say, “I helped develop an integration between a multi-billion dollar company and the startup for which I’m working.”